reactiflux/reactiflux.com/pages/transcripts/gatsby-team.md

 ---

-**Q:** Is there any specific place for documented or known issues with the react component lifecycle/prerend**A:** ering in v2?
+**Q:** Is there any specific place for documented or known issues with the react component lifecycle/prerendering in v2?
 I have a website that renders images correctly using gastby build and serve, but when deployed to a CDN it seems my component never starts its animation and images are stuck with 0 opacity. (no asset optimization or configured prerendering selected on the CDN) — Tyler Churchill

-Yes, (this is github issues)[https://github.com/gatsbyjs/gatsby/issues] which you should definitely file an issue for so we can investigate your issue in depth.
+**A:** Yes, (this is github issues)[https://github.com/gatsbyjs/gatsby/issues] which you should definitely file an issue for so we can investigate your issue in depth.

 — biscarch